Continuous symmetry entails the Jordan algebra structure of finite-dimensional quantum theory: Irreducibility

 The state space $S_{A_p}$ consists of the restrictions to $A_p$ of the states $\mu \in S_A$ with $\mu(p) = 1$ and is strongly order determining.

 Two elements $p_1$ and $p_2$ in any orthomodular lattice $L$ are called \emph{compatible}, if $L$ contains three orthogonal elements $q_1, q_2, q_3$ with $p_1 = q_1 + q_2$ and $p_2 = q_2 + q_3$; then $q_2 = p_1 \wedge p_2$.
 The \emph{center} is the set of all those elements that are compatible with each element in $L$, and $L$ is called \emph{irreducible} if the center is trivial, which means that the center is $\left\{0,\mathbb{I}\right\}$.
-Generally, the center is a Boolean sublattice and its minimal non-zero elements are pairwise orthogonal.
-Note that these elements are minimal in the center, but not in $L$.
-Each atom in $L$ lies under one of the central minimal non-zero elements.\\
+Generally, the center is a Boolean sublattice, its minimal non-zero elements are pairwise orthogonal and their sum amounts to $\mathbb{I}$.
+Note that these elements are minimal in the center, but not in~$L$.
+Each atom in $L$ lies under one of the minimal central non-zero elements.\\

 \textbf{Lemma 3:} \textit{ Suppose $A$ is a spectral order unit space with finite information capacity $m$ and a strongly order determining state space $S_A$.
 Let $c_1, ... c_n$ be the minimal non-zero elements in the center of $L_A$.
 Then $n \leq m$ and $A = A_{c_1} \oplus A_{c_2} \oplus ... \oplus A_{c_n}$}.\\